MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 }
 ```

+You can now see the description of your app service plan.
+This is also helpful to ensure that your updates have been correctly changed in your app service plan description.

 ## Use POST to restart your app

 Use the "post" HTTP method to restart your app in your app service plan.
 Here is an example of the syntax: